smaremanda/add-in-docs/docs/outlook/testing-and-tips.md

 # Deploy and install Outlook add-ins for testing
-Learn how to deploy and install an Outlook add-in for testing, as part of the Outlook add-in development cycle.

-## Deploying an Outlook add-in for testing

 As part of the process of developing an Outlook add-in, you will probably find yourself iteratively deploying and installing the add-in for testing, which involves the following steps: